 - Applicants must be in residence at UC Berkeley and not on leave during the grant period.

 - Both ladder-rank and adjunct faculty are eligible.

-- Applications for the 2019-2020 year were due on April 12.
-However, IRLE will consider proposals on a rolling basis pending fund availability.
+- After the deadline, IRLE will consider proposals on a rolling basis pending fund availability.

 For questions regarding the faculty awards program, please send an email to IRLE@berkeley.edu.